-Gov. Greg Abbott vetoed more than two dozen bills last week, ranging from a teacher retention advisory committee to a slew of criminal justice-related changes.
+Gov. Greg Abbott vetoed more than two dozen bills this week, ranging from a teacher retention advisory committee to a slew of criminal justice-related changes.
 He sent state lawmakers back to the drawing board on six of the rejected proposals and completely scrapped the rest.

-Most of the vetoed bills were bipartisan and the authors' party affiliations almost evenly split, though slightly more were authored by Republicans.
+Most of the vetoed bills were bipartisan and the authors' party affiliations were almost evenly split, though slightly more were authored by Republicans.
 Abbott is calling state lawmakers back to Austin on July 21 for a special session to take up several of the vetoed measures.
-The big priority will be creating regulations for hemp products to replace the all-out ban that Abbott vetoed earlier last week.
+The big priority will be creating regulations for hemp products to replace the all-out ban that Abbott vetoed earlier this week.
+ADVERTISEMENT Article continues below this ad For the complete list of Abbott's vetoes, check here.